arnetheduck/nph/vscode-nph/README.md

-# vscode-nph README
+# VSCode nph integration

 Format [Nim](https://nim-lang.org) code using [`nph`](https://github.com/arnetheduck/nph)

 ## Features

-Enables formatting of Nim code via `Format document` from the command palette.
+Enables formatting of Nim code via `Format document` from the command palette as well as format-on-save if enabled in settings.

 ## Requirements